 Bill from recoveryafterstroke.com This is Episode 82.
 And my guest today is Marvin Oka.
 And is a world leader and an authority in the field of behavioral modeling and behavioral change technologies, and has built an impressive track record helping people and organizations with strategic systemic and personal change You can find out more about Marvin at behavioralmodeling.com.

-So if you are a stroke survivor that wants to know how to heal your brain, overcome fatigue, and reduce anxiety, recovery after stroke coaching might be for you.
-If you have fallen in the cracks between hospital and home care and desire to gain momentum in your recovery but not know where to start?
+So if you are a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety, recovery after stroke coaching might be for you.
+If you have fallen in the cracks between hospital and home care and desire to gain momentum in your recovery but do not know where to start?
 This is where I can help.

 I will coach you and help you gain clarity on where you are currently in your recovery journey.
-I’ll help you create a picture of where you would like to be your recovery 12 months from now, and I will coach you to overcome What’s stopping you from getting to your goal?
+I’ll help you create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to overcome What’s stopping you from getting to your goal.
 During coaching, I will also teach you the 10 steps to brain health for stroke survivors and guide you through each step with supporting interviews from experts and information that is based on the latest scientific research.

 The first 10 people to join also get more than 70% of the full price of 599 and 12 months of access will only cost you 149 US dollars per year. be one of the first 10 people who apply for recovery after stroke coaching now and get the first seven days free to give it a try.

-After the seven day free trial you will pay the annual amount of only 149 US dollars and the price of renewal will never increase for as many years that you stay a member.
+After the seven-day free trial you will pay the annual amount of only 149 US dollars and the price of renewal will never increase for as many years that you stay a member.
 Once the first 10 coaching packages are solid, the price will never be offered again.

-So take advantage of the seven day free trial now by clicking the link below if you’re watching on YouTube, or by going to recoveryafterstroke.com/coaching, if you are listening online, and now it’s on with the show, Marvin Oka.
+So take advantage of the seven-day free trial now by clicking the link below if you’re watching on YouTube, or by going to recoveryafterstroke.com/coaching, if you are listening online, and now it’s on with the show, Marvin Oka.
 Welcome to the podcast.

 Thanks, Bill.
 It’s such an honor to be here.